 Known for his pioneering contribution to the Dansaekhwa movement, Chung Chang-Sup (1927 – 2011) left a lasting mark on the international art scene with his beautiful monochrome paintings.
-Together with his contemporaries Lee Ufan, Chung Sang-Hwa, Yun Hyong-Keun and Park Seo-Bo, Chung Chang-Sup founded the Dansaekhwa art group in the early 1970s, influencing an entire generation of modern and contemporary Korean art.
+Together with his contemporaries Lee Ufan, Chung Sang-Hwa, Yun Hyong-Keun, and Park Seo-Bo, Chung Chang-Sup founded the Dansaekhwa art group in the early 1970s, influencing an entire generation of modern and contemporary Korean art.
 Combining abstract minimalism with traditional Asian aesthetic elements, Chung Chang-Sup became a leading figure in this important global art movement.

 Chung infused his work with traditional mediums and techniques, such as the use of tak, a paper made from the inner bark of the mulberry tree which is native to Korea.
 Chung’s forty-year artistic technique reached its pinnacle with his last series, “Meditation”, from which I will show most of the works in this article.

-To create this series, Chang-Sup cleverly combined several natural pigments like tobacco leaves, charcoal, and paper mulberry sap, which collectively created a mellow yellowish hue.
-Additionally, Chang-Sup utilized the geometry of form and employed a wooden stick to shape a large square, thus creating a window-like effect.
+To create this series, Chung cleverly combined several natural pigments like tobacco leaves, charcoal, and paper mulberry sap, which collectively created a mellow yellowish hue.
+Additionally, Chung utilized the geometry of form and employed a wooden stick to shape a large square, thus creating a window-like effect.
 This brought him back to a defining childhood memory of observing sunlight filtering through a Korean tak paper window screen.1

 His works have been featured in various international exhibitions, including the 2015 Venice Biennale and a 2010 retrospective at the National Museum of Contemporary Art in Gwacheon.